 - Brief the guest on the customs, courtesies, rules, and procedures of the dining-in.

 - Make sure the guest is properly introduced to as many members of the mess as possible.

 - Ensure the guest is always in the company of several members of the mess, yet take care that no individual or group monopolizes the guest.

 - Upon the guest’s departure, escort the guest to the point of departure and bid farewell on behalf of all members of the mess.

-Guest Speaker.
+Guest speaker.
 The guest speaker’s presentation is the traditional highlight of the evening.
 By custom, the speaker should be distinguished either as a military officer or official of the government.
 The speaker should be contacted well in advance and advised of the nature of the evening.
 Arrangements should be made for them and other invited guests as protocol and custom dictate.
-Introduction of the guest speaker should avoid remarks too flattering or too lengthy.
+The introduction of the guest speaker should avoid remarks too flattering or too lengthy.
 The speaker’s ability will be evident.

 The size of the committee generally depends on the magnitude of the function.
 A potential committee includes members responsible for the following:

 The people appointed as committee members must be motivated and action-oriented.
 The best approach for appointing committee members is to draft a letter for the president’s signature.
 Where possible, select committee members who have expertise in their area of responsibility.

 These are some of the more important committee tasks:

 - Preparing and sending invitations to senior officials and guests